 2. Sharpen Mental Clarity

 You probably know that caffeine acts to boost mental clarity, but you may not know that one of coconut oil’s benefits is improving mental alertness—quickly, naturally, and for longer durations than caffeine.
-When you consider that 60 percent of your brain is fat, it seems logical that feeding it a healthy fat—coconut oil—would make your gray matter function better.
+When you consider that 60 percent of your brain is fat, it seems logical that feeding it a healthy fat would make your gray matter function better.
 And, indeed, it does.
 Whether you’re feeling sluggish in the morning, out of energy in the afternoon, or simply find yourself slipping into a “brain fog” at any time of the day, coconut oil use can help.
-By adding 1 to 3 tablespoons of coconut oil to your daily diet, you can dramatically improve your mental alertness and maintain a higher level of cognitive functioning throughout the day.
-You can also add a dollop of coconut oil to your coffee or tea for a quick “pick me up.”
+By adding 1 to 3 tablespoons of the oil to your daily diet, you can dramatically improve your mental alertness and maintain a higher level of cognitive functioning throughout the day.
+You can also add a dollop of it to your coffee or tea for a quick “pick me up.”

 3. Fight Fungal Infections